hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

-**Note for Mac users:** After running the `java -version` command above if the JDK is not installed the Mac might give a prompt to install Java.
-If you follow the prompt's instructions you will be installing the Java Runtime Environment (JRE) which *it is not what you need to run Solr*.
-It won't hurt to install the JRE but you it won't help you either.
-You can ignore that prompt.
+**Note for Mac users:** After running the `java -version` command above if the JDK is not installed OS X might give a prompt indicating that "to use the java command-line tool you need to install a JDK" and instructions on how to install it.
+Those instructions are listed below.

-If Java *is installed* on your machine skip the "Installing Java" section below and jump to the "Installing Solr" section.
-If Java *is not installed* on your machine follow the steps below to install it.
+If a recent version of Java *is installed* on your machine skip the "Installing Java" section below and jump to the "Installing Solr" section.
+If Java *is not installed* on your machine or you have an old version follow the steps below to install a recent version.

 ### Installing Java